bkroeker/temporal_tables/README.md

 # ]
 ```

-You can query for records as they were at any point in the past by calling +at+.
+You can query for records as they were at any point in the past by calling `at`.
 ``` ruby
  Person.history.at(2.years.ago).where(id: 1).first.name #=> "Grunthilda"
 ```